Discovery Expedition: Forerunners

 Between 1839 and 1843 Royal Naval Captain James Clark Ross, commanding his two ships HMS Erebus and HMS Terror, completed three voyages to the Antarctic continent.
 During this time he discovered and explored a new sector of the Antarctic that would provide the field of work for many later British expeditions.

 Ross established the general geography of this region, and named many of its features; the Ross Sea, the Great Ice Barrier (later renamed the Ross Ice Shelf), Ross Island, Cape Adare, Victoria Land, McMurdo Sound, Cape Crozier and the twin volcanoes Mount Erebus and Mount Terror.
 He returned to the Barrier several times, hoping to penetrate it, but was unable to do so, achieving his Farthest South in a small Barrier inlet at 78°10′, in February 1842.
 Ross suspected that land lay to the east of the Barrier, but was unable to confirm this.

 After Ross there were no recorded voyages into this sector of the Antarctic for fifty years.
 Then, in January 1895, a Norwegian whaling trip made a brief landing at Cape Adare, the northernmost tip of Victoria Land.
 Four years later Carsten Borchgrevink, who had participated in that landing, took his own expedition to the region, in the Southern Cross.
 This expedition was financed by a donation of £35,000 from British publishing magnate Sir George Newnes, on condition that the venture be called the "British Antarctic Expedition".
 Borchgrevink landed at Cape Adare in February 1899, erected a small hut, and spent the 1899 winter there.
 The following summer he sailed south, landing at Ross's inlet on the Barrier.
 A party of three then sledged southward on the Barrier surface, and reached a new Furthest South at 78°50′.

-The Discovery Expedition was planned during a surge of international interest in the Antarctic regions at the turn of the 19th and 20th centuries.
-A German expedition under Erich von Drygalski was leaving at about the same time as Discovery, to explore the sector of the continent south of the Indian Ocean.
-The Swedish explorer Otto Nordenskiöld was leading an expedition to Graham Land, and a French expedition under Jean-Baptiste Charcot was going to the Antarctic Peninsula.
-Finally, the British scientist William Speirs Bruce was leading a scientific expedition to the Weddell Sea.